tensorflow/docs/site/en/api_docs/python/tf/test/TestCase.md

 A Session object that should be used as a context manager to surround the graph building and execution code in a test case.

 <h3 id="setUp"><code>setUp</code></h3>

 ``` python
 setUp()
 ```

-Hook method for setting up the test fixture before exercising it.

 <h3 id="setUpClass"><code>setUpClass</code></h3>